-It is unknown if there is an imminent threat that the supply of groundwater will be exhausted in the Town.
-Currently, there are no monitoring wells.
-However, as recently as two years ago, some wells in Turtle did run dry during drought conditions.
-The quantity of groundwater could become more of a concern in the future if development is not curbed, because development brings a greater demand for water, and increases the amount of impervious area.
+Local rainfall in La Prairie is enough to almost entirely recharge the Town's aquifers, and it appears there is no imminent threat that the supply of groundwater will be exhausted, though because there are currently no monitoring wells anywhere in the County, the possible extent of water depletion is unknown.
+But it is known that both Dane County and Walworth County have experienced considerable drawdown of the water table in some areas.
+The quantity of groundwater could become a concern in the future if development is not curbed, because development brings a greater demand for water, and increases the amount of impervious area.

-In addition, the quality of the groundwater is a growing concern.
+The quality of the groundwater is also a growing concern.
 Map 3-3 shows the depth to groundwater in the Town.
-The aquifers are located rather near the ground surface, and are susceptible to pollutants, such as agricultural run-off, chemical storage and septic system discharge.
+Some of the aquifers are located rather near the ground surface, and are susceptible to pollutants, such as agricultural run-off, chemical storage and septic system discharge.
 The concern is greater in rural areas, where there is more spreading of animal waste, more use of fertilizers and more private septic systems.
-There are known contamination problems with well water in the Coleman Subdivision area, caused by Durst, a Regal Beloit Company located on Buss Road.